COR Personal Training Philosophy

 Our initial personal training session begins with a detailed screen.
 This process helps us uncover weak points, areas of fatigue, past injuries, sleep, nutrition, and much more.
 This information helps us determine the best route for improvement, helping you get to your goals.

 Many people have tried different trainers and done numerous fitness classes, creating skepticism of these claims.
 Sometimes other systems provide short-term results, while others provide no improvement.
 At COR, we take a systematic look at each individual, not just having someone hop on a treadmill!
 We unlock the underlying problem and provide the solution!

 You should be skeptical when you hear these claims, as talk is cheap.
-Therefore, world-renowned and International speaker Dr. John, DPT ensures a streamlined and cost-effective treatment approach.
-“Making you better” isn’t only our motto, but our philosophy.
-To prove this, we offer a complimentary Personal Training Assessment.
-This assessment unlocks the root cause of your problem and outlines a plan for improvement.
-This complimentary Personal Training Assessment sets the stage for “making you better”.
+“Making you better” isn’t only our motto, but our philosophy and to prove this, we offer a no questions asked, full money back guarantee after your initial session.
+We guarantee our method and approach is unlike anything you’ve ever experienced and our assessment will unlock the root cause of your problem and outlines a plan for improvement.

 If you’ve been referred and want Personal Training or Group Personal Training, or please schedule these sessions accordingly.